 - Private, guided tour of the Dorothy Molter Museum

 - All BWCAW permit fees

 Paddle the legendary canoe route to the former home of the last, legal non-indigenous resident of the BWCAW and learn about this rugged woman’s life of operating a wilderness fishing resort.

 You will visit the museum of her original cabins which were transported out of the Wilderness by dogsled and snowmobile, as well as paddle to the original location of the cabins on Knife Lake.
-Sarah Guy-Levar, the executive director of the Dorothy Molter Museum in Ely, will join this canoe trip and share colorful stories from Dorothy’s life.
+Sarah Guy-Levar, former executive director of the Dorothy Molter Museum in Ely, will join this canoe trip and share colorful stories from Dorothy’s life.
 This trip celebrates the life of one of the strongest female outdoors-people of the modern age.